shreyashish2211/Instagram-Downloader/README.md

 ## License

-This project's source code is licensed under the LGPL v2.1.
+This project is licensed under the LGPL v2.1.

 <div align="right">
 <table><td>